yabinmeng/opscnfsrestore/README.md

 # 1. Problem Overview

 DataStax OpsCenter simplifies the task of backup and restore of data out of a DSE (DataStax Enterprise) cluster a lot through its out-of-the-box feature of [Backup Service](https://docs.datastax.com/en/opscenter/6.5/opsc/online_help/services/opscBackupService.html).
-Through this service, a user can choose to bakup DSE data to multiple locations, including AWS S3, which becomes a more and more popular choice in today's ever-increasing cloud environment.
+Through this service, a user can choose to bakup DSE data to multiple locations, including NFS and AWS S3.

 **==Restore Challenge==**

-When we use OpsCener Service to restore backup data from S3, behind the scene it utilizes the traditional Cassandra "sstableloader" utility.
-Simply speaking, OpsCenter server, through datatax-agent on each DSE node, fetches backup data from
-S3 bucket and once it is done, it kicks of "sstableloader" to bulk-loading data into DSE cluster.
-It repeats the same process until all backup data in S3 bucket has been processed.
+When we use OpsCener Service to restore backup data from another location like NFS or S3, behind the scene it utilizes the traditional Cassandra "sstableloader" utility.
+Simply speaking, OpsCenter server, through datatax-agent on each DSE node, fetches matching backup data from the backup location and once it is done, it kicks of "sstableloader" to bulk-load data into DSE cluster.
+It repeats the same process until all backup data in the backup location has been processed.

 This approach has pros an cons:
 - The biggest pro is that it can tolerate DSE topology change, which means that the backup data can be restored to:
   1) the same cluster without any topology change; or
   2) the same cluster with some topology change; or
   3) a brand new cluster.

 - A major downside is that it is going to consume extra disk space (and extra disk and network I/O bandwith) in order to complete the whole process.
 For a keyspace with replication factor N (N > 1, normally 3 or above), it causes N times of the backup data to be ingested into the cluster.
 Although over the time, the C* compaction process will address the issue; but still, a lot of data has been transmitted over the network and processed in the system.

+Meanwhile, in certain situations, sstableloader utility may fail to work due to a known bug (which is to be fixed in the future DSE release).
+In these situations, some other methods to restore OpsCenter backup data are needed.

 # 2. Solution Overview and Usage Description

-In many cases, when there is **NO DSE cluster topology change**, a much faster approach (compared with approach we discussed above) would be to
+In many cases, when there is **NO DSE cluster topology change**, a much faster approach to restore OpsCenter backup data is to:
 1) Simply copy the backup data to its corresponding DSE node, under the right C* keyspace/table (file system) data directory
 2) Once the data is copied, either restart DSE node or run "nodetool refresh" command (no restart needed) to pick up the data-to-be-retored in DSE cluster.

 The second step of this approach is very straightforward.
-But when it comes to the first step of fetching corresponding DSE node backup data from a S3 bucket, there is NO ready-to-use tool that can help.
-The goal of this code repository is to provide such a utility that can help user to fast (multi-threaded) download DSE node specific backup items from S3 to a local directory.
+But when it comes to the first step of fetching corresponding DSE node backup data (matching to a specific backup time, keyspace, and table) from the backup location, it is not that obvious and there is NO ready-to-use tool that can help.
+The goal of this code repository is to provide such a utility that can help user to fast (multi-threaded) restore DSE node specific backup data from the backup lcoation to a local directory on a DSE node.

 ## 2.1.
 Usage Description

 **[Fast S3 Backup Data Download Utility]**

-1. Download the most recent release (version 2.0) of .jar file from [here](https://github.com/yabinmeng/opscs3restore/releases/download/2.0/DseAWSRestore-2.0-SNAPSHOT.jar)
+1. Download the most recent release (version 1.0) of .jar file from [here](https://github.com/yabinmeng/opscs3restore/releases/download/2.0/DseAWSRestore-2.0-SNAPSHOT.jar)

 2. Download the example configuration file (opsc_s3_config.properties) from [here](https://github.com/yabinmeng/opscs3restore/blob/master/src/main/resources/opsc_s3_config.properties)